jpmckeown/pitch-sorted/pitch-cut.md

 ::: {.notes}
 :::
+3rd: I moved Vision from 1st to middle 3rd piece, so you have already seen most of this.
+I will be redoing this one this evening but uploading it now to complete set of 5 pieces https://youtu.be/PJI9YcPAvQc

 ## Removed from pitch
 "One man and his dog" BBC
 X Lost: woods, sheep randomly change direction